About Us

 Sr. Mary Donald Corcoran, O.S.B.List Item 3

-A member of the Benedictine Community and Prioress of Transfiguration Monastery in Windsor, New York, who is a teacher, writer, and retreat leader
+Sister Mary Donald Corcoran is a member of the Benedictine Community and Prioress of Transfiguration Monastery in Windsor, New York.
+She is a teacher, writer, and retreat leader.

 -